Helpmonks/docs/docs/api/authentication.md

 ## Permissions

 Your permissions within Helpmonks will also apply to the API, i.e. if you use the API key of a user who is an Administrator you will also have Administrator access with the API.
-On the other hand, a user with "user" permissions will not be able to conduct certain actions withs the API.
+On the other hand, a user with "user" permissions will not be able to conduct certain actions with the API.
 These API requests will receive a validation error message in the returning data structure.